 Grave / Panel Ref.: Pier and Face 2 C

-In 1901 (Census RG 13/3048) the family was living at Eastbridge House, Ruskington, Lincolnshire, and Harold was employed as a “Building Contractors’ Clerk”.
+In 1901 (Census RG 13/3048) the family was living at Eastbridge House, Ruskington (2014 picture right).
+At that time Harold was employed as a “Building Contractors’ Clerk”.

-In 1911 (Census RG 14/19618) Harold father, step-mother and half-brother and sisters were at the same address, but later moved to Ivy House, Ruskington.
+In 1911 (Census RG 14/19618) Harold’s father, step-mother and half-brother and sisters were at the same address, but later moved to Ivy House, Ruskington.

-His parents, however, remained in Ruskington until their deaths and they are buried side-by-side in Graves 24 and 26, Old East Border, Ruskington Cemetery.
+His father and step-mother, however, remained in Ruskington until their deaths and they are buried side-by-side in Graves 24 and 26, Old East Border, Ruskington Cemetery (right).
 Charles William died in August 1934, aged 74, and Fanny Ernestine in July 1936, aged 76.

 The 4th (Extra Reserve) Battalion was in Bedford at the outbreak of the War and was a training unit, it moved within a few days of declaration of war to Felixstowe, for duty with the Harwich Garrison, providing home defence around Harwich as well as drafts for the front line battalions.